-Our Manifesto: We believe that Luxury is not a new pair of shoes.
+We believe that Luxury is not a new pair of shoes.
 Luxury is clean water and fresh air.
 It’s not about how much you have, but how much you give back.
 It’s considering people and the planet when making product.
 It’s raising the bar, not just for yourself, but for others.
 It’s about honoring traditions while blazing new trails.
 It’s about looking forward, not back.
 It’s about making sure every step you take, has as small an environmental impact as possible.
 Because real luxury is leaving the world better than you found it.

 Our shoes are certified Vegan.
 We went to great lengths to ensure that all components are made from non-animal ingredients, yet still maintain the quality and style expected from a luxury shoe.